aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/groupbox/_index.md

 ```

-the horizontal offset of shape from worksheet left border,in unit of pixels.
+Gets the horizontal offset of shape from worksheet left border,in unit of pixels.

 ```
 if (shape.getX() == 3)